gutenbergtools/gutenbergsite/site/policy/collection_development.md

 Project Gutenberg worked with many different content types, including audio books, digitized sheet music, some movies, and quite a few copyrighted items that were donated by contemporary authors.
-By the early 2000s, it was clear that Project Gutenberg was not as well-suited for those different content types as it is for public domain literature.
+By the early 2000s, it was clear that Project Gutenberg was not as well-suited for those different content types as for public domain literature.
 There are now many other outlets for these other types of works, including a self-publishing portal for contemporary authors that is operated by a Project Gutenberg affiliate.

 Project Gutenberg will not remove or deprecate these previous items.
-They were all donated and accepted with the best of intentions, and with the understanding that Project Gutenberg would provide for long-term stewardship and unlimited redistribution.
+They were all donated and accepted with the best of intentions, and with the understanding that Project Gutenberg would provide for their long-term stewardship and unlimited redistribution.
 Michael Hart expressed unending gratitude to all the people who contributed content, and who digitized previous works.
 Project Gutenberg remains grateful to all of its contributors and volunteers.